ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 draft: true
 ---

-You are asked to design a payment system where your users can transfer **"tokens"** to other users on your platform.
-They, obviously need to purchase those **tokens** first by making a payment using their credit cards.
+You are asked to design a internal wallet for your application where users can transfer "token money" (also called **tokens**) to each other.
+They can purchase the tokens by making a credit card payment, and then transfer those tokens to each other.

-For example, Harry purchases 5 tokens using his credit card.
-Then, he transfers 3 tokens to Tony.
-Next, Tony transfers all the 3 tokens he received to Pepper Potts.
+For example, Harry purchases 5 tokens from your platform (app) and then transfers 3 tokens to Tony.
+Next, Tony transfers 2 tokens to Pepper.

-> For the rest of the post, we will assume that your users have the tokens that they wish to transfer.
-We won't be exploring the purchase of tokens, since that is out of scope for this post.
+> For the rest of the post, we will assume that the users have the tokens that they wish to transfer.
+We won't be exploring the purchase of tokens.

 ## Designing a simple token transfer system
-A simple **token** transfer system involves keep track of each user's *token balance*.
+A simple **token** transfer system involves keeping track of each user's *token balance*.
 A transfer of tokens simply updates the token balances of the parties involved.
 You may choose to keep track of the transaction history to show to the user, but it is not essential to the functioning of your internal wallet.